2010–11 NFL playoffs: NFC: Green Bay Packers 21, Chicago Bears 14

-Green Bay's defense knocked Chicago starting quarterback Jay Cutler out of the game and intercepted three passes, one of which was returned for a score, and another which ended a last minute drive for a potential tying touchdown.
+Green Bay's defense knocked Chicago starting quarterback Jay Cutler out of the game and intercepted three passes, one of which was returned for a score, and another which ended a last-minute drive for a potential tying touchdown.
 With this win, the Packers became the first NFC #6 seed to advance to the Super Bowl by defeating the top three seeded teams on the road.

 Packers quarterback Aaron Rodgers opened up the game with two completions to Greg Jennings for gains of 26 and 22 yards.
 A few plays later, he threw a 22-yard completion to Jordy Nelson at the Bears 2-yard line, setting up his 1-yard touchdown run to give the Packers an early 7–0 lead.
-Later on, Tim Masthay's 32-yard punt pinned Chicago back on their own 2-yard line.
+Later on, Tim Masthay's 32-yard punt pinned Chicago back on their 2-yard line.
 The Bears were unable to move the ball, and Tramon Williams returned Brad Maynard's punt six yards to the 44.
 Rodgers then completed passes to Brandon Jackson and Nelson for gains of 16 and 15 yards on the way to a 4-yard touchdown run by James Starks.

 With time running out in the half, Rodgers threw a pass that was intercepted by Lance Briggs and returned to the Chicago 43.
 But Cutler returned the favor with an interception thrown to Sam Shields and the score remained 14–0 going into halftime.
 Cutler was injured on the play and although he returned for a few plays in the third quarter, he ended up having to sit the rest of the second half out.

-After forcing Chicago to punt on the opening second half drive, Green Bay drove to the Bears 6-yard line.
-But linebacker Brian Urlacher ended the drive by intercepting Rodgers and returning the ball 39 yards before Rodgers made a touchdown saving tackle on the 45.
+After forcing Chicago to punt on the opening second-half drive, Green Bay drove to the Bears 6-yard line.
+But linebacker Brian Urlacher ended the drive by intercepting Rodgers and returning the ball 39 yards before Rodgers made a touchdown-saving tackle on the 45.
 However, Chicago could not take advantage of the turnover and had to punt.
 Cutler's replacement, Todd Collins, ended up being ineffective, throwing four consecutive incompletions before being benched in favor of Caleb Hanie with less than a minute left in the third quarter.